 The company must be different from other companies; the constituent parts of the company should not create confusion during activities performance nor affect intellectual or industrial property rights

 In case of similar names of two different companies, further information should be added according to which these two companies will clearly be distinguished

-The word “Croatia” and its derivatives as well as the national flag and coat of arms can be entered into the company exclusively with the consent of the government of the Republic of Croatia or the Ministry of Public Administration
+The word “Croatia” and its derivatives, as well as the national flag and coat of arms, can be entered into the company exclusively with the consent of the government of the Republic of Croatia or the Ministry of Public Administration

-The company must not contain coat of arms, flags or names of other countries and international organizations.
+The company must not contain a coat of arms, flags or names of other countries and international organizations.